 Q: Where is AfrikaBurn?

-- A: The event takes place on Stonehenge Private Reserve in the Tankwa Karoo, in Northern Cape Province of South Africa. (note: it does not take plce in the Tankwa Karoo National Park (that’s an adjoining property quite far from the event site).
+- A: The event takes place on Stonehenge Private Reserve in the Tankwa Karoo, in Northern Cape Province of South Africa.
+It doesn’t take place in the Tankwa Karoo National Park (that’s an adjoining property quite far from the event site).

 Q: Is it the same as Burning Man?